Off-piste ski courses in Chamonix 2018-2019

-The mountain enthusiasts all time mecca, it's a perennial hub for thrill seekers, daredevils and off-piste enthusiasts with some of the biggest lift served verticals about.
+The mountain enthusiasts all time mecca, Chamonix is a perennial hub for thrill seekers, daredevils and off-piste enthusiasts with some of the biggest lift-served verticals about.
 Guided access to famed off-piste itineraries is more affordable than you might think.

 We've teamed up with the Compagnie des Guides de Chamonix for this winter season (2017/2018) to make discovering the 'real deal' Chamonix skiing as simple as possible.
 Depending on the experience you're after, they will either pick you up from your hotel in their minibus or meet you at the Aiguille de Midi lift - easily walkable from town.

 The off-piste itineraries are suited to good on-piste (groomed) skiers/snowboarders comfortable on red and black runs and/or for skiers/snowboarders who have some experience in powder snow right through to very good off-piste skiers/riders.
 The guides can give hints and tips to improve your technique but this certainly isn't a lesson for beginner skiers.
 We wouldn't want to get you stuck at the top of a mountain and put you off skiing before you've fallen in love with it.

 As you'd expect from arguably the world's best ski resort for off-piste skiing the possibilities are almost countless.
 There are four main areas, each holding fantastic and beautifully varied terrain - everyone will have their own favourite.
 Whether you ski Les Grands Montets, Brevent & Flegere, Domaine de Balme (otherwise known as Le Tour & Vallorcine) or the Vallée Blanche ski course you're in for a treat.